mschwab7/Homework-6/README.md

 # Homework-6
-#Making a change to the RMD file
+#Making changes to the RMD file
-Hello RMD
+#Trying again to make changes